FreeFalcon/freefalcon-central/README.md

 Also, if you are planning on sending patches, be sure that you set Visual Studio to use spaces instead of tabs!
 This setting is located at Tools -> Options... -> Text Editor -> C/C++ -> Tabs, select "Insert spaces".

+## Building the Installer

+To build the installer, you **must** be on the Release target.
+You can then right click the project and click Build and it will create the installer.
+If you don't have an up-to-date Release build of FFViper, this may take a while- it will build FFViper for you if it needs to.
+The installer will build into the `pkg/` directory at the root of the repository.

 ## Contributing